rupumped/TikTokPlaylists/README.md

 # TikTokPlaylists
 Create playlists from your liked videos on TikTok.
+Example: https://tinyurl.com/djs59xau

 ## Creating a playlist
 Before you begin, you need to install the TikTok API: